setname490204634/Team-car-racing/documentation.md

 - Game Control Packet (Python -> Unity)

    * 1 byte command number
-   * 1 byte extra value (if command does not have options number is ignored)
+   * 1 byte extra value (if command does not have options value is ignored)

 ### Example Usage